liner0211/imgui/examples/README.txt

     state, and might confuse your GPU driver.
 One star, not recommended.
     = main.cpp + imgui_impl_sdl.cpp + imgui_impl_opengl2.cpp

-android_sdl2_example/
+example_android_sdl_gles3/
     You will need the Android SDK+NDK.
-You don't need Android Studio but it can make things easier!
+You don't need Android Studio but it updating easier!
-    1. Download Android SDK, https://developer.android.com/sdk/index.html, install API 18 at least.
+    1. Download Android SDK, https://developer.android.com/sdk/index.html, and install API 18.
-    2. Download latest Android NDK, https://developer.android.com/ndk/downloads/index.html, NDK-r15c or higher.
+    2. Download latest Android NDK, https://developer.android.com/ndk/downloads/index.html, (tested with NDK-r15c).
-    3. Export the Android SDK and NDK PATH `export PATH=$PATH:~/Android/android-ndk-r15c`.
+    3. Export the Android SDK and NDK PATH:
+      - `export PATH=$PATH:~/Android/android-ndk-r15c`
+      - `export PATH=$PATH:~/Android/Sdk/platform-tools`
+      - `export PATH=$PATH:~/Android/Sdk/tools`
-        You should be able to run `ndk-build`, `adb ...`, and `gradle ...` commands in terminal.
+        You should be able to run `ndk-build`, `adb`, and `android` commands in terminal.
+    4. See the `build_android.sh` script within the directory for commands to build and deploy

 sdl_opengl_example/
     SDL2 + OpenGL example.